 - First chemical sunscreen containing benzyl salicylate and benzyl cinnamate developed by E. Klarmann for Lehn & Fink.
-Used in Dorothy Gray’s Sunburn Cream.
+First used in Dorothy Gray Sunburn Cream.

 - Chanel develops her first sun lotion.

-- Charles of the Ritz launches a full line of cosmetics on the U.S. market.
+- Charles of the Ritz launches a full line of cosmetics into the U.S. market.

-- Max Factor develops Panchromatic make-up for B/W films.
+- Max Factor develops Panchromatic make-up; and Lip Pomade.

 - Pacquin’s Hand Cream launched.

-- Armand introduces the Symphonie shade of cold cream face powder and the Florian line of cosmetics for men.
+- Armand develops the Symphonie shade of cold cream face powder and the Florian line of cosmetics for men.

 - Beiersdorf markets the first deodorant in salve form.